2018 SF Giants Poised to Spiral into NL West Obscurity

 Bumgarner will be 30 years old next season and recent injuries seem to have affected his performance– hopefully not permanently.
 He is under team control through 2019 at the bargain rate salary of $12 million.

-What would (should) San Francisco be looking for in potential Posey or Bumgarner trades?
+What should San Francisco be looking for if they deal Posey and/or Bumgarner (and any other player of value on their 25-man roster)?
 That’s easy: as many Top 100 prospect players as they can get from quality farm systems.

 But here’s the problem in San Francisco.
 The organization’s foundational player/fan branding philosophy makes it nearly impossible for them to trade the veteran players they’ve hyped to the fanbase and made so popular.